MVBharat/JSAlgos/README.md

 **Depth First Search Method (DFS) :** Is Height wise searching/collecting data -

-It select the root(parent) then if root(parent) have node/nodes(children) then it travel to it's left side first node(child node).
+First It selects the root(parent) then if root(parent) has any sub node/nodes(childrens) then it travels to it's left side first node(child node).

-If that child node contains any sub children node/nodes then it collect that node. if that node again contain then again it travel to that node and collect it.

-If not then it travel back to level up and find it's relative node and it's child node. and continue..
+If that child node contains any sub children node/nodes then it collects that node and check its sub node if that node is contained then again it travels to that down node and collects it.
+If not then points back to parent relative child node and continues

 *Example : [1,[2,[5,6],3,4,[7,8]]]  DFS will be [1,2,5,6,3,4,,7,8]